What is fair trade and where did it all start?

 “When people become economically empowered, they gain political and social power.
 Many of the groups that we work with do more than just produce crafts; they’re involved in community development, health and education.
 For the women we work with, the effect is even greater.
 As they gain employment, they become able to leave abusive situations, to seek legal assistance, to acquire education, to become independent.
 Their work allows them to be economically significant in the family and gives them leverage to be considered an equal .” – Bob Chase, executive director, SERRV International

-There is no universally agreed definition of what ‘fair trade’ means.
+There is no universally agreed definition.
 However, it is generally regarded as a concept which allows producers from poorer countries to receive a fair price for goods and services in addition to decent working conditions.
 Many definitions go beyond this simple concept to encompass sustainability, workers’ rights and security.

 For example, according to the International Fair Trade Association (IFAT), fair trade is a trading partnership, based on dialogue, transparency and respect, that seeks greater equity in international trade.
 It contributes to sustainable development by offering better trading conditions to, and securing the rights of, marginalized producers and workers.